acidburn0zzz/nolith-release-tools/doc/merge-ce-into-ee.md

 into EE's.

 In this example, we'll be releasing the first patch version of 7.14, 7.14.1.
-Both CE and EE already have branches called `7-14-stable` and `7-14-stable-ee`, respectively, which were created during the Release Candidate process.
+Both CE and EE should already have branches called `7-14-stable` and `7-14-stable-ee`, respectively, which were created during the Release Candidate process.

 1. Checkout a local branch, tracking the remote one: